ppbrown/aws-greengrass-normalcred/README.md

 Or, if for some reason, you want to run it outside of a Component environment, to access AWS services directly

+Additionally, it exports env vars you would normally see inside a greengrass component
+Turns out this is *really useful for debugging code*.
+You can keep iterating over versions of a python script that would normally run inside a component, for example... without having to rebuild and redeploy your actual component.

 # Requirements